Cyber Science Major

 At the time of graduation, graduates of the program will have the ability to:

-• Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of Cyber Science.
+- Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of Computer Science.

-• Function effectively as a member or leader of a team engaged in activities appropriate to Cyber Science.
+- Function effectively as a member or leader of a team engaged in activities appropriate to Computer Science.